mavlink/mavlink-devguide/en/mavgen_python/index.md

 The **mavutil** module provides the `mavlink_connection()` method for setting up communication links to MAVLink systems over serial ports, tcp, or udp channels.
 It can also connect to a file object, which is useful when working with telemetry logs.

+> [!WARNING]
-> **Warning** The method returns an object that represents a single system, but will collect messages from multiple systems on the link.
+> The method returns an object that represents a single system, but will collect messages from multiple systems on the link.
 > This is OK for two-system networks, but if you need to connect over a multi-vehicle IP network see [source-system-filtering](https://github.com/peterbarker/dronekit-python/tree/source-system-filtering/examples/multivehicle).

 The `mavlink_connection()` method takes a [connection string](#connection_string) defining the channel, and some optional arguments for setting the baud rate and other properties of the link (the format of the connection string automatically sets, and may override, some optional arguments).